 - The lessons are sequenced so the fundamentals are taught first and subsequent knowledge is built on the strong base.
-The students learn the introductory units for biology, chemistry and physics.
-We understand the importance of letting the students develop their scientific thinking before introducing more challenging units, examples of this in practice is with the C3 unit Quantitative Chemistry and P2 Electricity which have been moved to Year 10. - Biology, Chemistry and Physics are interleaved to allow the students to make links across all areas of science and see them as linked rather than discrete subjects thus facilitating a deeper understanding.
-Spacing of topics built in within the scheme of work at the appropriate stages. - The end of cycle 3 in Y10 is for reteaching of common misconceptions in preparation for Y11.
-These are identified from the cycle 3 tests.
-Required practicals are revisited which student voice identified as something they needed. - We understand the need to push our highest ability students.
+The focus in Y11 is to complete the content for the Paper 2's - Biology, Chemistry and Physics are interleaved to allow the students to make links across all areas of science and see them as linked rather than discrete subjects thus facilitating a deeper understanding.
+Spacing of topics built in within the scheme of work at the appropriate stages. - We understand the need to push our highest ability students.
 The lessons are planned to challenge and develop the thinking of these students by including tasks aimed at grade 8/9. - The lessons are planned to a high standard.
 There are various opportunities for AFL in order to identify and address misconceptions, using MWB activities, in addition to Q&A between teacher and student and student to student.
 Activities are included to address any misconceptions identified.
 The lessons and tasks are structured to manage cognitive load whilst still maintaining challenge.
 Wherever possible we use modelling to help students develop a deeper understanding of scientific concepts.
 The lessons encourage students to develop their thinking, question and investigate ideas for themselves. - Practical work is a key priority in the KS4 scheme of work with all practicals included being compulsory.
 Required practicals are a key part of the course and up to 18% of marks for each science paper will focus on the required practicals which replaced the need for coursework in 2016.
 For this reason, time is spent developing skills to carry out these experiments and also applying these skills to exam questions.
 There are individual experiments to secure and embed knowledge of content and eight investigations through the year to allow constant repetition of planning, identifying variables, using a range of equipment effectively and safely, recording results in tables and graphs, creating tables and graphs, identifying anomalous results, analysing & synthesising results and evaluating results and methods.
-These investigations also secure and embed content knowledge. - We do not want lack of knowledge to be a barrier to application and students.
-The do now activities for Y10 focus on the retrieval of prior learning to improve transfer of the contents they have learned to long term memory. - Staff carry out analysis of data from end of cycle assessments through the use of QLA's and identify students for intervention.
-QLA's and feedback from marking identify the areas for focus for the interventions - Students need explicitly teaching the skills needed for the extended answer questions in science which are worth either four marks or six marks.
+These investigations also secure and embed content knowledge. - We recognise that application of knowledge can be a barrier for our students and we therefore plan a weekly mini mock towards the end of cycle 2 and into cycle 3.
+The teacher will use this as the marked piece of work and students will be given the opportunity to correct any misconceptions. - MyGCSE and Seneca are both used to support recall of key information.
+MyGCSE is used for sets 1 and 2 where the multiple choice questions use both recall and understanding. - Staff carry out analysis of data from end of cycle assessments through the use of QLA's and intervene at an early stage.
+Students underperforming have after school intervention which is tailored to fill specific gaps. - Intervention is provided on a Friday in tutor time targeting those students aiming for grades 8/9.
+This focusses on higher level exam questions and developing the skills they need to answer these questions. - Students need explicitly teaching the skills needed for the extended answer questions in science which are worth either four marks or six marks.
 The skills needed to answer these questions are varied.
 Students are taught to identify the command words in the question, how to analyse information in tables and in graphs to then apply this to a question and how to plan experiments.
 This is modelled through two different questions linked to a topic and then time given for independent practice.